cryotools/GLOF-modeling/Workflow.md

 ```
 > ⚠️ Depending on the size of the STL file, this may take a while.

-Once you have the coordinate bounds, insert them into the vertices section of `blockMeshDict` in the following format:
+Once you have the coordinate bounds, insert them into the vertices section of the `blockMeshDict` according to the following example:
 ```cpp
 vertices
 (